redhat-ai-services/ai-accelerator/documentation/disconnected-notes/README.md

 ### Clone this repo

-Clone the repo ai-accelerator git repo on the lowside and checkout this branch.
+Clone the repo ai-accelerator git repo on the low side and checkout this branch.

-After that, you'll want to rsync the git repo to highside/
+After that, you'll want to rsync the git repo to high side

-### Login to the cluster on the highside
+### Login to the cluster on the high side

 Login to your cluster as per
 https://github.com/redhat-ai-services/ai-accelerator/blob/main/documentation/installation.md#access-to-an-openshift-cluster